 - 76 Interest income?
 Interest received or due to the affiliate from all payors (including affiliated persons), net of tax withheld at the source.
 INCLUDE all interest receipts included in 45 and 49.
-Do not net against interest expensed, 77. - royalty payments)?...
+Do not net against interest expensed, 77. - Interest expensed or capitalized?
+Interest expensed or capitalized by the affiliate, paid or due to all payees (including affiliated persons), gross of tax withheld.
+Do not net against interest income, 76. - royalty payments)?...

 Report all such taxes and nontax payments whether or not included in revenues or expenses in the income statement.
-INCLUDE amounts paid or accrued for the year, net of refunds or credits, to foreign governments, their subdivisions and agencies for: - Sales, value added, consumption, and excise taxes collected by the affiliate on goods and services that the affiliate sold; - Property and other taxes on the value of assets and capital; - Any remaining taxes (other than income and payroll taxes); and - Import and export duties, license fees, fines, penalties, and all other payments or accruals of nontax liabilities (other than production royalty payments for natural resources).
+INCLUDE amounts paid or accrued for the year, net of refunds or credits, to foreign governments. - Report all such taxes and normax payments whether or not included in revenues or expenses in the income statement.
+INCLUDE amounts paid or accrued for the year, net of refunds or credits, to foreign governments, their subdivisions and agencies for: - Sales, value added, consumption, and excise taxes collected by the affiliate on goods and services that the affiliate sold; - Property and other taxes on the value of assets and capital; - Any remaining taxes (other than income and payroll taxes); and

+78 Taxes (other than income and payroll taxes) and nontax payments (other than production

+Import and export duties, license fees, fines, penalties, and all other payments or accruals of nontax liabilities (other than production royalty payments for natural resources).